-If you have a university of applied sciences (HBO) degree, you may be admitted to the Master’s of Science programme in Electrical Engineering.
-However you will first need to complete a six-month pre-master’s programme before being admitted to the master’s.
+If you have a university of applied sciences (HBO) degree, you may be admitted to the Master’s in Electrical Engineering.
+However, you will first need to complete a six-month pre-master’s before being admitted to the master’s.

-The pre-master's programme is a transfer and bridging programme which will give you the knowledge and skills you need to embark on your master's studies succesfully.
-Once you’ve completed the pre-master's programme, you’ll be granted admission to the master’s programme in Electrical Engineering.
+The pre-master's is a transfer and bridging programme which will give you the knowledge and skills you need to embark on your master's studies succesfully.
+Once you’ve completed the pre-master's, you’ll be granted admission to the Master’s in Electrical Engineering.

-A pre-master's programme for hbo-students contains 30 credits.
+A pre-master's for HBO-students contains 30 credits.
 This is a fulltime study programme of one semester and contains the following courses: mathematics (15 ECs), academic skills (4 ECs) and domain related courses (11 ECs).

 You can expect to spend forty hours per week on the programme, which is divided into lectures (25%), tutorials (25%) and self-study (50%).

-As a hbo student you can start on the pre-master's after completing your bachelor's degree.
-Saxion students may be able to take the pre-master's programme during their bachelor's degree as a transferminor.
+As an HBO-student you can start on the pre-master's after completing your bachelor's.
+Saxion students may be able to take the pre-master's during their bachelor's as a transfer minor.

-The pre-master's programme as well as the masterprogramme is entirly taught in English
+The pre-master's as well as the master's is entirly taught in English

 Rules of the pre-Master's

 The pre-master’s is designed not only to address any deficiencies in your prior knowledge, but it is also an efficient way to find out whether studying at a research university in the field of Electrical Engineering is right for you.
 To this end, a couple of rules apply:

 - We ask you to fulfil the requirements of the pre-master’s within one year.
 Since 30 credits is equivalent to half a year of full-time study, this should not pose a problem.